Naveenk069/Naveenk069/README.md

 🔭 I’m currently involve in Machine learning frameworks to build SAAS product

-🌱 I’m currently learning AWS cloud and Machine Learning
+🌱 I’m currently learning AWS cloud and Cyber Security

-❓ Ask me about anything related to Machine Learning and its related technologies
+❓ Ask me about anything related to AWS cloud and its related technologies

 ⚡ Fun fact: I keep night shift swithed off at all times